 5.30pm and we were back on the bus and heading back to Orlando.
 Once I got back to the hotel, it was a quick turn-around and out for dinner.

 Determined to have a nice meal, I headed to the Angus Steak House around the corner and grabbed a seat at the bar

-Aand the good news is dinner was gold !!!
-Had a New York Steak, salad, broccoli, cauli and carrots.
+And the good news is, dinner was gold !!!
+I had a New York Steak, salad, broccoli, cauli and carrots.
 Vegetables - yeeeeehaaaaaaaaa !